 b) Procedure to submit Know Your Customer (KYC) details Offline

 You may even opt for Adhar-based KYC if you have got your Adhaar card.
 You may ask a representative from your chosen agency/fund house/distributor/broker to visit you to collect a copy of your Adhaar.
 He will then scan your fingertips and link it to the official Adhaar Database.
 Thus, he can validate your Know Your Customer details before moving on with your investment.

-For completing your Know Your Customer (KYC) requirements offline, you may need to submit the documents physically at a KRA or to send through the post.
+For completing your Know Your Customer (KYC) requirements offline, you may need to submit the documents physically at a KRA or to send them through the post.
 Such lengthy procedures may take at least 7 days to complete.

 With the efficient and reliable platform of Afinoz, you can complete your eKYC formalities within minutes.
 At Afinoz, we use all the modern security tools and ensure the utmost privacy of your data and documents.
-Be a KYC-compliant with Afinoz and carry out your financial transactions with utmost ease.
+Be KYC-compliant with Afinoz and carry out your financial transactions with utmost ease.
 Our services are available to you absolutely free of cost.
-If you have any query, feel free to call us at 0120-411-0376.
+If you have any queries, feel free to call us at 0120-411-0376.